francoandrian/movies/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Solution for troubleshooting

+### Error: Node packages may not be installed.
+Try installing with 'npm install'.
+Error: Could not find the '@angular-devkit/build-angular:application' builder's node package.

+If you encounter this error while running the `ng build` or `npm run build` command, please run the following command in your project's root directory:

+\`\`\`
+npm install --save-dev @angular-devkit/build-angular
+\`\`\`

+This will install the `@angular-devkit/build-angular` package and resolve the issue.
+After the installation, you can try running the `ng build` or `npm run build` command again.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI, use `ng help` or visit the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.